mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 including a temporal dimension, we are able to identify cause and effect more clearly [cf.  @Lindberg2019].

+# Expected Results

+Answering our research question as stated above, we expect social networks, derived from the collaboration networks of cores and modules, to have an effect on technical networks, derived from the dependencies of modules within ecosystems.
+In detail, we expect to see that if collaboration networks are of less modularity, dependency networks are as well.
+We expect this to occur, as developers bring their own technical experience and knowledge into the projects they are working on -- including modules they have used before.
+This means, that if developers collaborate on different modules together, they might use the same dependencies across multiple modules.

+Regarding the interrelation of structure and technical dependencies, we see, apriori, no indication for the structure (i.e., collaborators) to follow the technical dependencies -- we would, as done above, argue for an inverse effect (i.e., the technical dependencies to follow the collaborators).
+In our specific context, we imagine only marginal cases in which the social network (i.e., collaborators) changes due to changes in the technical network (i.e., dependencies) -- for instance, only due to a help request from the collaborators of the including module towards collaborators of the dependency).

+Further, we expect number of modules to correlate with download numbers, as a higher number of available modules might increase the value of an ecosystem for developers, as more modules might increase reuse and the chance to find a suitable module for a problem at hand.

+However, due to the explorative nature of this study, we remain open to different results and different explanations [cf.  @Lindberg2019].

+# Future Plan

+Until the International Conference on Information Systems in December 2019, we plan to accomplish multiple further steps towards our final goal.
+First, we plan to have completed data collection (i.e., have collected all data from GitHub and npm for all three cases).
+This step includes cross referencing data across GitHub and npm (e.g., releases from npm and commits included in this commit from GitHub).
+As the data crawler has already been written, we expect this step to be completed around July of 2019.
+Second, we plan to create an internal research memo on initial observations from the collected data.
+This step is important to have a clearer understanding of the structure of the data and to prepare for detailed quantitative analysis.
+We expect this step to be completed by October of 2019.
+Third, we plan on conducting a detailed quantitative analysis before December of 2019, which contents have been laid out in the previous section.
+Lastly, if time permits, we hope to have derived preliminary implications for research and practice based on the detailed quantitative data analysis.

+# Discussion

+## Risks and Challenges

+Regarding risks and challenges for the described research project, we identified three main areas: technical challenges, analytical challenges, and challenges for contribution.

+First, as we have a completed the programming of a data crawler, we only see one technical challenge.
+As GitHub is throttling and limiting requests to their API, we cannot download all the data we need in a single request or as fast as our internet connection would allow.
+While this might be annoying, it is not a threat to the research project -- it clearly delays the completion date of this research project, but does not threaten the success in general.
+Further, it is technically possible to use modules without downloading releases via npm by downloading the source code directly from GitHub.
+However, this is unlikely to occur often due to the ease-of-use and added benefits (e.g., automatic updates of dependencies) by using npm.

+Second, and related to the first challenge, we expect the collected data set to be large -- both in terms of rows, due to the amount of releases and commits, and in terms of size (i.e., gigabytes), due to the included textual descriptors.
+The size of the data set is a challenge as it is more difficult to handle during analysis.
+However, as only limited manual analysis is needed (see section "Data Analysis") and as computational resources are available to us, we do not expect the size of the dataset to threaten the success of this research project.
+Similar to the previous challenge, we---at worst---only expect a delay.

+Third, we see challenges for our contribution.
+Without a qualitative analysis, meaning has to be derived by application of extant theories.
+We cannot rely on context-giving clues as can be done with qualitative approaches.
+Depending on our findings---for instance, if we cannot explain a finding---we might only be able to report some findings, without providing reasons or explanations.

+## Expected Contribution

+Based on the above described approach, we expect to contribute to the research on platform-based open-source ecosystems as following: having insight into how social and technical networks (i.e., collaborators and dependencies) are interconnected, reveals interdependencies and enables conclusions on who drives which aspects in the development in and ultimately the growth of platform-based open-source ecosystems.
+Being able to explain why some ecosystems are more successful or are growing faster than others, based on the social and technical networks underlying these ecosystems, enables developers of such ecosystems to take corrective actions.
+Further, this insight creates an avenue for future research, explaining in more detail, how such more successful networks can be created and maintained.

+# Conclusion

+Coming back to the research question posted at the beginning of this paper, we target the interactions of social and technical networks in platform-based open source ecosystems as our main objective.
+We plan on investigating these interaction with the help of a multiple case study of three popular ecosystems.
+In this paper, we argued why the social and technical networks might interact and described our plan on how to gather and analyse data to test our hypothesis.

 # References

 \tolerance=1 \emergencystretch=\maxdimen \hyphenpenalty=10000 \hbadness=10000